kocheick/RW-Android-Bootcamp/README.md

 I live in New York, and am studying Electrical Engineering.

-I have made a few Websites for musician friends

-Goals and/or Hobbies and Interests
+I made a couple of websites for artist friends and a very basic app, just to assess myself.
+I don't feel 100% confident in knowing the essentials when it comes to putting different technologies together to get a job done, but I'm getting there.

-I aspire to become a skilled software developper
+I aspire to become a skilled software developper.
 I've been teaching myself Software Development for almost a year.
-I learned how crucial understanding the basics well, would affect one's career so I like to play around with different tools
+I know how crucial understanding the basics, can affect one's career for the better so I like to play around with different tools and explore different ways of getting tasks done.